Methodology and assumptions

 Use the compare-state section to test the same income across two locations before judging whether the move really improves spending power.

-Go back to the calculator, review the site standards, or explore state pages
+Go back to the calculator or open a state page

 Use the calculator for a fast estimate, then open a state-specific page if location is part of the decision.